perl6/problem_solver_tutorial/chapter/text0.md

 [Teaching Method](#chapter-0)
 -----------------------------

-While all the action takes place between "you and your computer", we try to give you a feel that someone is guiding you in a real-world programming situation.
+While action takes place between "you and your computer", we try to give you the feel that someone is guiding you in a real-world programming situation.
+We think that this will be way more human, interesting and educational, than "talking in class room about driving cars".
 You will be able to follow a train of thought from the first strategic decisions, to the selection process of finding the most suitable Perl feature, to the following trying out of several ways to formulate it, up to the polishing edits.